mwangiii/alx-system_engineering-devops/0x06-regular_expressions/README.md

-This dir contains regular expressions written in Ruby.
+This dir contains Regular expression written in ruby